-Both of these essential oils are hot oils and shouldn’t be mixed with water for diluting.
+Both of these essential oils are hot oils and must be properly diluted before use.
 If you want to get the benefits of these two essential oils, you can mix them with a little coconut oil and swish it around in your mouth.
 This would also give you the benefits of oil pulling.

 CITRUS ESSENTIAL OILS FOR MOUTHWASH

 Citrus fruits and juices can have negative effects on your teeth because of its high acidity level.
 However, citrus essential oils do not have that same effect.
 Citrus essential oils can actually benefit the teeth and mouth.